rmx/docs.encounter.io/content/api/world-object.md

 ### unitAuraIsPresent :: (WorldObject, String) -> Boolean

 Return true if the object has an aura active with the given name.

+## Movement generator

+### unitWalkTo :: (WorldObject, TerrainPosition) -> Boolean

+Uses the pathfinder to first compute a path from the units position to the specified end position and then starts walking.
+Returns true if a path could be computed.
+Consecutive calls to this method overwrite previous move commands.

+### unitMoveAlongPath :: (WorldObject, [ TerrainPosition ]) ->

+Moves a unit along a list of terrain positions (waypoints).
+Consecutive calls to this method overwrite previous move commands